Gianluca Pandeynuwu

-Gianluca Claudio Pandeynuwu (born 9 November 1997) is an Indonesian professional footballer who plays as a goalkeeper for Liga 1 club Persis Solo.
+Gianluca Claudio Pandeynuwu (born 9 November 1997) is an Indonesian professional footballer who plays as a goalkeeper for Super League club Arema, on loan from Championship club Persis Solo.

 Club career

 Borneo FC

 He was signed for Borneo to play in Indonesia Soccer Championship A in 2016.
 Pandeynuwu made his first-team debut on 17 November 2018 in a match against Perseru Serui at the Marora Stadium, Yapen.

 PSPS Pekanbaru (loan)

 In 2017, he joined PSPS Pekanbaru in the 2017 Liga 2 as a loan, and he was called to the Indonesia U-19.

 Persis Solo

 Pandeynuwu was signed for Persis Solo to play in Liga 1 in the 2022–23 season.
 He made his league debut on 29 September 2022 in a match against PSM Makassar at the Manahan Stadium, Surakarta.

+Arema (loan)

+On 27 January 2026, Pandeynuwu officially joined Arema on loan until the end of the season.
+On 24 June 2026, Gianluca has extended his loan spell with Arema until the end of the 2026–27 season.